 Museums in Syros

-The museum displays various collections of findings from excavations made in Syros, such as prehistoric finds brought to light in the fortified settlement of Kastri and the village of Chalandriani, consisting in potteries, marble-carving, metal artwork, utensils, weapons, and others.
+The museum displays various collections of findings from excavations made in Syros, such as prehistoric finds brought to light in the fortified settlement of Kastri and the village of Chalandriani, including potteries, marble-carving, metal artwork, utensils, weapons, and others.
 There are also some finds from the ancient city of Syros and from other Cycladic islands such as Amorgos, Kythnos, Aegina, and more.
 Sculptures, grave columns, and inscriptions from the Hellenistic period are also on display.

-The Industrial Museum of Syros consists of three buildings housed in the Technical Cultural Centre which stands in the middle of the industrial zone of Ermoupolis.
+The Industrial Museum of Syros consists of three buildings housed in the Technical Cultural Centre, which stands in the middle of the industrial zone of Ermoupolis.
 These buildings belong to the Municipality and are the Katsimantis paint works, the Aneroussis lead factory and the Kornilakis tannery.
 They are a great testimony of the industrial supremacy of Syros during the 19th century and retrace the industrial history of the island.

 DISCOVER MORE THINGS TO DO IN SYROS